 5. Couscous Stuffed Mushrooms

 If you’re looking for a wholesome vegetarian side dish, look no further.
-Use Portobello mushrooms and stuff them with mixture of couscous (any kind you have on hand), raisins, cinnamon, onion, pine nuts, parsley, and some salt and pepper.
+Use Portobello mushrooms and stuff them with a mixture of couscous (any kind you have on hand), raisins, cinnamon, onion, pine nuts, parsley, and some salt and pepper.
 Get the recipe here.

 6. Israeli Couscous with Roasted Cherry Tomatoes, Parmesan, and Lemon Vinaigrette

-CHOW’s recipe for Israeli couscous is packed with fresh parmesan, roasted cherry tomatoes, and a lemon vinaigrette made with olive oil and any combination of fresh herbs that you have.
+Chowhound’s recipe for Israeli couscous is packed with fresh parmesan, roasted cherry tomatoes, and a lemon vinaigrette made with olive oil and any combination of fresh herbs that you have.
 Get our Israeli Couscous with Roasted Cherry Tomatoes, Parmesan, and Lemon Vinaigrette recipe.

 7. Roasted Winter Vegetable Couscous